art049/odmantic/docs/modeling.md

     Now, when `CapitalCity` instances will be persisted to the database, they will belong in the `city` collection instead of `capital_city`.

-!!! warning
-    Models and Embedded models inheritance is not supported yet.

 ### Indexes

 #### Index definition